 Even in a fallen world, even in our sin-ridden bodies, we have worth.
 God’s image may have been stained by sin.
 We are Mona Lisa’s splattered with dirt and grime, but we are still a masterpiece, because our Author, our Creator is God.
 And that marred image will be completely restored.
 God paid the high price of the blood of His son Jesus Christ (see Romans 8:32), the only perfect image of God (see Colossians 1:15), to restore us.

 I very purposefully addressed our worth first.
 Those of us that have been neglected, rejected, and abused, need to first understand the love and care of our Creator before we can move on to being instruments of His glory.
 It is in the overwhelming realization that we are so loved, that Christ died for us as payment for our sins, that we can move on to the responsibility of bearing His image.

 But because we do bear His image, God has given us the responsibility of representing Him in the best way possible.
 I encourage you to look at my study on Ephesians 2:10.
 Through it you will see that we are to manifest the beauty of what He created through our behavior.
 And that includes the treatment of others.

-Yes, we can now look in the mirror with confidence of our worth, despite what the world may tell us.
+Yes, we can now look in the mirror with the confidence in our worth, despite what the world may tell us.
 But as we acknowledge our own worth, we need to acknowledge that each and every human being is also created in God’s image and they too have worth.
 That should cause us to take a step back before we feel the need to disparage, criticize, or hurt someone (or take joy watching someone else doing it).
 It is no small matter to disparage God’s image.
 It is one thing to correct someone in love, it is a whole other thing to cut someone down.